 The SNO-M has an additional piece of equipment, an illuminated magnifier.
 This is mounted on a pillar attached to the index arm expansion by a single countersunk screw from below.
 The walls of the magnifier tubes are painted with photoluminescent paint, which, having been “charged” by exposure to light for about five minutes, re-emits it for about forty minutes.
 In addition, the graduations on the limb and micrometer drum are also filled with the same type of paint, so that they can easily be read in total darkness.
 There is no micrometer vernier, but the magnifier allows easy estimation to sixths of a minute, the absolute limit of precision with a x 6 telescope.

 In effect, if you buy a SNO-M, you are buying a C Plath with a few improvements.
 It has metaphorically come from the same mould and may have been produced with the same machinery, possibly even by the same workmen.
-For more details, buy my e-book The Nautical Sextant .
+For more details, buy my book The Nautical Sextant .
+Many of the detail photos are of the SNO-M as representing C Plath and Tamaya practice.